Robert-van-Engelen/Forth500/manual.md

       sum F@ h F@ F* 3e F/ ;

 Recall that all floating point values must be typed with an exponent `e` for single precision or `d` for double precision.
-A zero exponent `e0` can be abbreviated to `e` for convenience, but a double precision zero exponenent `d0` cannot be abbreviated.

 Because Forth500 internally switches to double precision if any of the operands of an arithmetic operation are double precision, the function to integrate or